 Regarding the name badge issue, the City should try and lobby the State to change state law so all the agencies are required their officers to wear name badges

-There’s no mentioning about baton, taser, pepper spray, and flash bang grenades
+There’s no mentioning about baton, Taser, pepper spray, and flash bang grenades

-Ms. Hannon was also disappointed about the report not mentioning about the weapons that Portland police uses
+Ms. Hannon was also disappointed about the report not mentioning about the weapons that Portland Police uses

 Chair Paris explained that there’s another workgroup that is currently looking into the use of force policies

-Mr. Troy thought it was a good report and encourage the Committee to approve the report so that the workgroup can send the report to PPB and have the Bureau respond in writing
+Mr. Troy thought it was a good report and encouraged the Committee to approve the report so that the workgroup can send the report to PPB and have the Bureau respond in writing

 Mr. Bissonnette asked chair Paris what happened if the Bureau respond to the report?